Junior technician

-Junior technician (Jnr Tech or formerly J/T) is a junior non-commissioned rank in the Royal Air Force, the Pakistan Air Force and the Royal Danish Air Force.
-In the RAF it ranks equivalent to senior aircraftman technician (AS1 (T)), equivalent to senior aircraftman (AS1) and below corporal and has a NATO rank code of OR-2.
-Since 2005, the RAF has ceased promoting to and therefore phasing out of this rank, to be replaced by AS1(T).
+Junior technician (Jnr Tech or J/T) was a junior non-commissioned rank in the Royal Air Force and is also used in the Pakistan Air Force.
+In the RAF, it ranked above senior aircraftman and below corporal and had a NATO rank code of OR-2.
+In 2000, the RAF replaced it with Senior aircraftman technician, although junior technicians promoted before this date retained their rank.